zapier/visual-builder/docs/_docs/testing.md

 From the [_Monitoring_ page](#monitoring), you'll then see every action taken by your integration users.
 You can filter by user, see auth and trigger/action events, and see any errors that occur.

-Soon you'll additionally be able to see more detailed usage statistics from the _Usage_ tab in visual builder.
+The _Analytics_ tab in the visual builder also provides usage statistics, focusing on how many users each trigger and action has.